kubernetes/kops/docs/getting_started/digitalocean.md

 kOps for DigitalOcean currently does not support these features:

-* rolling update for instance groups
+* kops terraform support for DO

 # Next steps